epasseno1/Testing_Grounds/Diff_Tool/Readme.txt

 This will require an input validation like function to serve as a loop

+File found - Good

+Multiple files found - Need to append the absolute paths to a list, then present the list to the user and allow them to choose the index of the item that they want.

+No files found - I need to make sure that if no files were found that walk error out properly

 I will use the file locater function to get the input from the user on the file they want to use